limelime/Scripts/Scripts/autoinstall/README.md

 Autoinstall-min
 ===============
-Autoinstall is a set of bare minimum scripts to create an ISO for an unattended installation of Debian.
+Autoinstall-min is a set of bare minimum scripts to create an ISO for an unattended installation of Debian.

 Usage
 =====